thuml/AutoTimes/README.md

 python ./preprocess.py --gpu 0 --dataset ETTh1
 ```

+> Due to the simple tokenization and the frozen of LLM blocks, AutoTimes is highly applicable compared with other LLM4TS methods.
+For example, it requires only **15min** for AutoTime to repurpuse LLaMA-7B on ETTh1 on one single RTX 3090-24G.

 ## Zero-shot Forecasting

 We evaluate the performance under the zero-shot scenario, where the forecaster is first trained on a source domain and then directly evaluated on the unseen target domain.